Rules of Play

 |---|---|

-| Participants | 5–11 industry representatives + 1-2 facilitators.
+| Participants | 5–11 industry representatives + 1–2 facilitators.
 Ideal: 8+ industries assigned.
-Facilitator plays unassigned industries (up to 3). |
+Facilitator covers up to 3 unassigned industries. |

 | Decisions Per Round | 1 Decision Worksheet per industry per round.
-If you represent 2 industries, you submit 2 worksheets.
-Up to 11 total decisions per round across all participants. |
+If you represent 2 industries, you submit 2 worksheets. |

-| Default Fallback | If no worksheet submitted for an industry, that industry defaults to its pre-defined base case (scores 0 across all dimensions). |
+| Default Fallback | No worksheet submitted → industry gets pre-defined base case fallback score. |

-| Private Cards | 3 cards per industry per round (Rounds 1–3).
-Card 1 may be shared between related industries; Cards 2–3 unique per industry.
-Confidential to your industry.
-Must note card influence on each worksheet.
-No card in Round 4. |
+| Private Cards | 3 cards per industry per round (R1–R3).
+Confidential.
+Note influence on worksheet.
+No card in R4. |

-| AI Adoption Arc | Foundation phase in pre-read.
-Phases 2–4 distributed as handouts at start of Rounds 2–4. |
+| AI Adoption Arc | Foundation in pre-read; Phases 2–4 distributed at start of R2/R3/R4. |

-| Facilitator Market Shock | R2 only: facilitator imposes one constraint each on 2-3 industries from constraint menu. |
+| Facilitator Market Shock | R2 only: facilitator imposes constraints on 2–3 industries from constraint menu. |

-| Industry Health | Cumulative score determines condition (Surge +15+ / Tailwind +6–14 / Steady -5–+5 / Headwind -6–-14 / Crisis -15-).
-Announced each round starting R2.
-Headwind = 1 constraint.
-Crisis = 2 constraints + defensive play required. |
+| Industry Health Signals | Cumulative score → condition (Surge / Tailwind / Steady / Headwind / Crisis).
+Headwind = 1 constraint; Crisis = 2 constraints + defensive play required. |

-End of Rules of Play — V7.4
+End of Rules of Play — V7.5